Bérgson: Busan IPark (loan)

 On 6 January 2015, Bergson joined South Korean side Busan IPark on loan.
 Here he would reunite with his former Suwon Bluewings coach Yoon Sung-hyo who would eventually resign from the club shortly after Bergson departure.
 Bergson make his debut for the club on 7 March in a 1–0 win over Daejeon Hana Citizen.

 Náutico

 On 10 July 2015, Bergson joined Náutico on loan.
 He scored his first goal for the club with a brace in a 3–0 win over ABC on 26 September.
-Halfway throughout the season, on 28 January 2016, Náutico decided to sign Bergon on a permanent transfer.
+Halfway throughout the season, on 28 January 2016, Náutico decided to sign Bergson on a permanent transfer.

 Paysandu

 On 19 January 2017, Bergson joined Campeonato Brasileiro Série B club, Paysandu on a free transfer.
 On 18 November 2017, he scored his first hat-trick for the club in a league match against Santa Cruz.
 Bergson ends the season scoring 16 goals in 27 appearances.